-No dental visit should be unpleasant or uncomfortable.
-Our dental specialists are trained to ensure that every clinical procedure is carried out painlessly, safely and effectively – whether for child or adult.
-This is done with the help of modern technology, which has enabled us to ease any potential discomfort dental treatment may entail.
+No dental visit should be unpleasant.
+Our dental specialists are trained to ensure every clinical procedure is painless, safe and effective for both children and adults.
+Apart from being highly meticulous and gentle, our dentists are also equipped with modern technology, to ease any potential discomfort your dental treatment might entail.

-> It is understandable that some patients, especially children, get nervous at the sight of a needle and syringe.
+It is understandable that some patients, especially children, get nervous at the sight of a needle and syringe.
 The truth is the needle is not what causes the main discomfort of an injection.
 Pain is mainly created by the pressure and volume of the fluid entering the tissues when it is injected too quickly into the gums.

 The Wand is a computer-controlled local anaesthesia (LA) injection system that provides a much more comfortable and measured anaesthesia delivery.
 Its slim, non-threatening appearance and smaller disguised needles visually reduce any anxiety the patient may feel.